Turkmenistan entry requirements for Netherlands passport holders

 Frequently asked questions

-No. Turkmenistan does not offer visa on arrival for Dutch passport holders.
-You must get a visa before you travel, which requires a Letter of Invitation from a local travel agency.
+No. Turkmenistan does not offer visa-on-arrival for Dutch passport holders.
+You must obtain a visa from a Turkmen embassy or consulate before you travel.

 Official sources